nnzo/zero/README.md

 ### Make Electronic Music
 You can make your own electronic music just by typing commands, and connecting to a Voice Channel.
-Onyx comes with a series of built-in, royalty-free samples, which you can play through a Voice Channel.
+Zero comes with a series of built-in, royalty-free samples, which you can play through a Voice Channel.

 Right now, you can play samples, and overlay/combine samples together.